scikit-activeml/scikit-activeml/docs/developers_guide.rst

    conda create -n scikit-activeml

-To be sure that the correct env is active:
+To be sure that the correct environment is active:

 .. code:: bash